 British Columbia

-Players in BC can opt into Game Break, a province-wide program managed by the British Columbia Lottery Corporation (BCLC).
-Participants select a term between six months and five years for self-exclusion.
-BCLC also offers budget setting tools and self-assessment resources to promote safer gambling in Canada.
+Players looking for gambling sites in BC can opt into Game Break, a province-wide program managed by the British Columbia Lottery Corporation (BCLC).
+You can select a term between six months and five years for self-exclusion.

 Quebec